 Are Full-Face Helmets Comfortable?

-The open-face helmets may be more comfortable when compared to full-face helmets.
+Open-face helmets may be more comfortable when compared to full-face helmets.
 However, with the modern lightweight materials, more open breathable design, and numerous air vents which allow heat to escape, lots of riders now prefer the feeling of security over the open face ¾ Jet style helmets.

-Full-face helmets have gained more popularity and lots of brands are creating models with designs that offer lightweight and good ventilation same downhill protection.
+Full-face helmets have gained more popularity, and lots of brands are creating models with designs that offer lightweight and good ventilation same downhill protection.

-Are Full-face Helmets Heavy?
+Are Full-Face Helmets Heavy?

 Even though an open-face helmet is presently lighter, a full-face helmet will always outshine the open-face counterpart when it comes to its ability to offer protection.
 Is a little extra weight more important than protecting your most vital body part, your head?

-Are Full-face Helmets More Expensive?
+Are Full-Face Helmets More Expensive?

-Do Full-face Helmets Come with Detachable Chin Bars?
+Do Full-Face Helmets Come with Detachable Chin Bars?

 Only a few full-face helmets come with detachable chin bars.
 A few helmet manufacturers are presently designing full-face helmets that come with fast detachable chin bars.
 These chin bars take only a few seconds to remove or detach.

-These types of helmets are ideal for riders that are looking for an open-face helmet with some facial protection.
+These types of helmets are ideal for riders that are looking for an open-faced helmet with some facial protection.
 For long-distance riding, one can remove the chin bar and allow more air to flow while reducing the extra weight on your neck.

 The chin bar can then be fixed back when you are ready to go wild again to provide maximum protection.